alythobani/obsidian-callout-toggles/README.md

 ### Wrapping multiple lines

-To turn multiple lines of text into a callout, first select the lines, and then  run `Wrap lines in X callout`:
+To turn multiple lines of text into a callout, first select the lines, and then  run `Wrap lines in ... callout`:

 ![Wrapping multiple lines in a callout](./readme_gifs/usage_examples/2-multi-line.gif)